neura-sx/neura-sx.github.io/BUILD_WIN64.md

   * [7-zip](http://www.7-zip.org)
   * [Github desktop](https://desktop.github.com)
   * [Visual Studio 2015](https://www.visualstudio.com) (the Community version is free)
-When installing choose custom installation and make sure the following feature is selected:
+When installing please choose custom installation and make sure the `Common Tools for Visual C++ 2015` feature is selected.
+In the features tree it's located here:
-`Programming Languages -> Visual C++ -> Common Tools for Visual C++ 2015`
+`Programming Languages -> Visual C++ -> Common Tools for Visual C++ 2015`.

 #### Folder structure ####
 * Create a new folder, e.g. `C:\Users\[your user name]\Documents\Graphene-Main`.
 This is where BitShares source code and binaries will be stored.